Scale-VerCors/VCEv4/Examples/PetersonPA/README.md

 * src/Main.java - the starting point of the example.
 It invokes the factory that constructs the components from ADL files, binds components, starts them and calls runPeterson() operation on Application component.

 ##### Run the project
+In order to use ProActive library, add .java.policy file to your user home directory.
+The file should give permissions to ProActive.
+An example of the file contents could be:

+grant {
+permission java.security.AllPermission;
+};

 In order to run the project, run main(..) method of src/Main.java with the following VM argument: "-Dgcm.provider="org.objectweb.proactive.core.component.Fractive".

 After the components were created and runPeterson() method of Application is invoked, the following output will be printed to the console: